2018 field notes & a look ahead.

 Our own anecdotal evidence of foundation (de)prioritization was backed up by a telling research report in 2018 from the Center for Effective Philanthropy, called Strengthening Grantees: Foundation and Nonprofit Perspectives.
 One of the top findings after surveying 170 nonprofit CEOs and 187 foundation leaders: most foundations are not as in touch with nonprofits’ needs as they think.
 The report stated that 95% of foundation leaders believe their foundation cares about strengthening the overall health of their grantees.
 However, half of nonprofit CEOs report that their foundation funders feel no, or just a little, responsibility for strengthening their organization.
 Further, when asked which areas of the organization needed the most help, communications came in at #3 for nonprofit CEOs (only behind fundraising and staffing), but didn’t even appear in the top six answers for foundations.

 We’ve said it before and we’ll keep beating the drum: money alone from foundations and investors is not enough.
-And in many cases, additional cash can do more harm than good.
+In many cases, additional cash can do more harm than good.
 Most organizations aren’t ready for funding.
 Those that are ready always need some sort of help – strategy, organizational health, marcom, finance, staffing, M&E, and more.
-And not assistance from jack-of-all-trades foundation employees or by taking board seats, no offense.
-But from experts in these fields.
+And not just assistance from jack-of-all-trades foundation employees, no offense.
+But also from experts in these fields.

 Sadly, we’ve seen that – due to archaic bylaws, industry norms, and charity rating sites – changemakers mostly can’t spend their investment in these much-needed focus areas (even with unrestricted grants) because they’re bound to put every last dollar possible into their programs.
-So won’t it ultimately be up to foundations and investors to turn the tides and give changemakers the encouragement and budgets to address their capacity challenges?
+Often, first-time leaders admit they don’t even know where they need the most help.
+So won’t it ultimately be up to foundations and investors to turn the tides and give changemakers the diagnosis, encouragement, and budgets to address their capacity challenges?
 Instead of offering an $80,000 grant along with a $1,000 communications stipend, for example, couldn’t a foundation make it an 80/20 split with $65,000 of financial support and $16,000 going to strengthening the organization?
 Or shouldn’t it be a goal for every grantmaking organization to have on staff plenty of those who have been on the front lines themselves, working within an NGO or social enterprise?
 These are just two simple solutions to a disheartening problem that cripples changemakers and ecosystem partners alike.

 BRANDS & SOCIAL PURPOSE